Google Ads Strategy for Profitable SME Growth

 Audience intelligence without cookies

-Modern targeting requires creativity within privacy restrictions.
+Modern targeting requires creativity within privacy limitations.
 Successful advertisers use:

-In-market audiences: Users who are actively searching for similar products
+In-market audiences: Users actively searching for similar products

 Custom intent audiences: Based on specific behavioral patterns